Answered By: Monique Ritchie Last Updated: 19 Dec, 2024 Views: 11227

 CC BY-NC: Creative Commons Attribution-Non-Commercial Licence

-Outputs made available under a CC-BY NC licence are eligible for REF submission.
+Outputs made available under a CC BY-NC licence under the REF2021 policy are eligible for REF submission.
 In some circumstances, other open licences may meet the minimum requirements.
-Ask the Open Research and Rights Office for advice if you're not sure how to comply with REF or your funder's requirements.
+Ask the Open Research and Rights team for advice if you're not sure how to comply with REF or your funder's requirements.

-This licence is no longer compliant with funder open access requirements as it creates barriers to access and reuse, potentially limiting influence, impact and benefits of publicly funded research.
+This licence does not comply with research funder open access requirements.
+This is because it creates barriers to access and reuse, potentially limiting research innovation, impact and benefits of publicly funded research.

 Articles published under this licence which acknowledge funding from a Plan S funder, including UKRI, EU, Wellcome Trust, are not eligible to access publishing funds made available to support the sharing of publicly funded research.
 Where a charge is made for open access publishing, the article must be made available under a CC BY licence.